 Having become an independent fundraising consultant in 2013, Amanda has experience in trusts and foundation, major donor, community fundraising as well as project managing capital appeals and volunteer recruitment.
 She provides support to CEOs, Directors and Heads of Fundraising to develop income in areas including writing funding applications; prospect research; advising on fundraising strategy; board development and devising stewardship programmes that build on relationships with new and existing donors and re-engaging with lapsed supporters.

 Amanda has provided long-term consultation for many clients over the past five years, including children’s health, faith, disability, educational, environmental, hospice, carer, hospital, veteran and homeless organisations.
-She is a full member of the Institute of Fundraising and keeps up to date with charity legislation and fundraising trends.
+She is a full member of the Chartered Institute of Fundraising and keeps up to date with charity legislation and fundraising trends.

 Amanda's passion is film studies.
 She lives in Liverpool.